Best Women's Ski Jackets of 2024/25

 The quality of Arc’teryx does come with a high price tag, but you get what you pay for here.
 If you’re looking for a top-quality hardshell jacket primarily for resort use, this is the best option.

-This jacket is certainly not the most affordable on the market, but if you’re looking for a shell of the highest quality with good features and thoughtful construction, you’ll find it in the Sentinel.
+This jacket is certainly not the most affordable on the market, but if you’re looking for a shell of the highest quality with good features and thoughtful construction that will last you for many, many seasons, you’ll find it in the Sentinel.

 Insulation material: none